dynamo58/miso/README.md

 4) To actually start the run with the selected block, do !start.
 5) After you have obtained the item, do !finish.

+The messages can be sent by you as the broadcaster, or by one of the moderators of your chat.

 ## Additional config